 driving, or normally continuing the activities the person was

 Ten years of records (2004-2013) that included over 100,000 crashes and more than 225,000 participants were analyzed to identify top crash locations and contributing factors.
 The data was collected by the Oregon Department of Transportation Crash Analysis and Reporting Unit.

-“Communities of Concern” is a composite index of 10 equity indicators identified by TriMet, Portland's regional transit provider.
-The geographic area that makes up Communities of Concern includes the census blocks in Portland that scored in the top quartile of the following 10 equity indicators:
+Low-income communities and communities of color are identified using a composite index of 10 equity indicators identified by TriMet, Portland's regional transit provider.
+The geographic area that makes up these communities includes the census blocks in Portland that scored in the top quartile of the following 10 equity indicators:

-Persons who are members of Communities of Concern may live anywhere in the city, but comprise a higher percentage of the population in these areas.
+Persons who are members of low-income communities and communities of color may live anywhere in the city, but comprise a higher percentage of the population in these areas.

-Communities of Concern is a term that helps identify areas of Portland that may need extra investment in street safety.
+Low-income communities and communities of color identify areas of Portland that may need extra investment in street safety.
 These areas have populations that score high on the 10 equity indicators listed above.
-Compared to other neighborhoods, people living in Communities of Concern may have fewer choices about how, when and where they travel, putting them at higher risk as they move around.
-Portland will prioritize Vision Zero investments in Communities of Concern.
+Compared to other neighborhoods, people living in low-income communities and communities of color may have fewer choices about how, when and where they travel, putting them at higher risk as they move around.
+Portland will prioritize Vision Zero investments in low-income communities and communities of color.